charlotte-zhuang/coding-problems/explanations/hexagonal-rooks.md

 ### Main function

-This implementation uses adding and subtracting 5 (the halfway point) to a row/column to find the maximum and minimum index.
-The count is incremented whenever a point is found that both the source and destination can reach, and that is neither the source nor destination.
+The maximum and minimum index can be found by adding and subtracting 5 (the halfway point) to a row/column.
+The count is incremented whenever a point is found that both the source and destination can reach, and is neither the source nor destination.

 ```ruby
 # main function